WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/word-choice.md

 - Use common and simple technical terms that can be understood by the majority of readers.
 - Don't create a new term if an existing term serves its exact purpose.
-- If it is essential to create a new term, only do so after thoroughly verifying that it isn't already being used to mean something else.
-Also verify if your new term is similar to existing terms with a similar meaning.
+- If it is essential to create a new term, only do so after thoroughly verifying that the new term isn't already being used to mean something else.
+Also verify if your new term is comparable to existing terms with a similar meaning.
--
+- Define technical terms in your documentation.
+Don't assume that readers will understand them.
+- If you're using a particular term, customarily use it across all your documentation, publication, websites, and concepts.

 ## Avoid jargon and slang